 A diagnosis of prostate or bladder cancer is upsetting and frightening, but when caught early, these cancers are treatable.
-If you’ve undergone changes in how often you urinate, or if you find urinating painful and difficult, get checked out at Prince William Urology Associates in Manassas and Haymarket, Virginia.
+If you’ve undergone changes in how often you urinate, or if you find urinating painful and difficult, get checked out at Prince William Urology Associates in Manassas, Virginia.
 The team of urologists is experienced in diagnosing and treating cancers of the prostate and bladder.
 To schedule an appointment, call the office or book a consultation online today.

 Bladder cancer affects your bladder, which is a round, hollow organ that stores urine right before it leaves your body.
 The muscles in your bladder push urine out through your urethra.
 With bladder cancer, the cells in the organ grow uncontrollably, starting with the inner lining.
 Bladder cancer can spread through the bladder, then to other parts of your body.